 The Policy Fellows program is one of the country’s most respected public affairs leadership experiences for emerging and mid-career professionals.
 The nine-month program is unmatched in its interaction with public officials, leadership training, diversity of participants and perspectives, and opportunity to undertake important projects that benefit the wider community.

 Policy Fellows challenge themselves.
 They demonstrate leadership in their work and community activities, and exhibit initiative, curiosity, openness to new ideas and concepts, and problem-solving skills.
 Each year, approximately 35 leaders from government, business/industry, and nonprofit organizations from around the state are selected through a competitive application process.
 Fellows from the Twin Cities area and across greater Minnesota come together as a cohort once a month and travel together to Washington, DC, for a multi-day study trip.
 View a sample curriculum.

-The program is directed by Professor Larry Jacobs and assistant director Kate Cimino.
+The program is led by faculty director Professor Larry Jacobs and executive director Kate Cimino.

 As a Policy Fellow, you will:

 - Build specific leadership competencies through in-depth workshops; gain tools and skills to bring back to your organization.